dmotz/trystero/README.md

   audio.srcObject = stream
   audio.autoplay = true

-  // add the audio to peerAudio object if you want to address it for something
+  // add the audio to peerAudios object if you want to address it for something
   // later (volume, etc.)
   peerAudios[peerId] = audio
 })